 If you have done a bit of research about the Battambang Bamboo Train then you will quickly find mixed reviews and people talking about “the new train” and “the old train”.
 We will get into a bit of the difference between the two, and which one is actually worth doing a little bit, further people.

-Though, until that happens, the Battambang Bamboo Train is still up and running servicing tourists wanting to experience the countryside of Cambodia and do something a bit more unique.
+However, until that happens, the Battambang Bamboo Train is still up and running servicing tourists wanting to experience the countryside while backpacking Cambodia and do something a bit more unique.

 Top tip: Some locals and tuk-tuk drivers, as well as articles online, will say the old bamboo train is no longer running.
 Please be aware this is a scam to bring crowds into the new bamboo train, and the old one is in fact still operating.